E3SM-Project/polaris/docs/developers_guide/ocean/tasks/baroclinic_channel.md

 The class {py:class}`polaris.ocean.tasks.baroclinic_channel.BaroclinicChannelTestCase`
 defines a superclass for all baroclinic channel test cases.
-This class sets up the appropriate subdirectory for the given resolution, adds an initial state step (see the following) used by all test cases, sets some config options related to the mesh size and resolution in the {py:meth}`polaris.ocean.tasks.baroclinic_channel.BaroclinicChannelTestCase.configure()` method, and performs validation of the initial condition in the {py:meth}`polaris.ocean.tasks.baroclinic_channel.BaroclinicChannelTestCase.validate()` method.
+This class sets up the appropriate subdirectory for the given resolution, adds an initial state step (see the following) used by all test cases, and sets some config options related to the mesh size and resolution in the {py:meth}`polaris.ocean.tasks.baroclinic_channel.BaroclinicChannelTestCase.configure()` method.

 ### init